So many pencils to choose from. Why buy the best quality?

 Other brands (Derwent for example) are notorious for having many colours that fade.
 Professional artists owe it to their clients to only use lightfast pigments.
 Caran d'Ache brand has the most lightfast and highly pigmented pencils in their Museum (watercolour) Pablo and Luminance range.
 As price goes down, so does the amount of pigment in each pencil.
 That might not matter for play pencils, but it does affect your ability to produce professional standard work.

-I added the Caran d'Ache Pablo to my existing Luminance pencils next and then the Museum Aquarelle.
+I'm the nasty person who snipped these Karisma Colour Pencils 72 on eBay, out of the reach of the established bidder.
+I will use these for underpainting.
+My pencil collection is growing.
+I plan to add the Caran d'Ache Pablo to my existing Luminance pencils next and then the Museum Aquarelle.
 My math says that by the time you throw out all the non permanent pigments in the cheaper to initially buy brands and calculate that the densely pigmented pencils I'm buying have been reviewed to go further on the paper, have more covering power, and the pencils take longer to wear down with use, it might be a case of the cheapest pencils being the most costly, unless you are a hobby artist without high expectations of the medium and an intention to use your art materials full-time.

 I'm the one who purchased the expensive red, anniversary edition Caran d'Ache pencil sharpener.
 You asked me to report on that I thought of it.